 Product detailsDATE & TIME

-There are really no specific prerequisites, except a good understanding of your own camera.
-Please bring your digital camera, a speedlight, and fully charged batteries.
-We suggest bringing a fully charged spare camera, flash batteries and a pocket notebook if you have them.
+There are really no prerequisites, except a basic understanding of your own camera.
+Please bring your digital camera with a 50-100 mm lens and a fully charged battery.
+We suggest bringing a spare camera battery and a pocket notebook.
 Memory cards should be cleared and formatted prior to the workshop.
 PLEASE ARRIVE A FEW MINUTES PRIOR TO THE STARTING TIME.

 ABOUT DAVE STRAUSS